nballener/nballener.github.io/_drafts/unity/2018-05-02-unity-making-objects-draggable.md

 public class Draggable : MonoBehaviour {
 	private void OnMouseDrag() {
-		Vector3 pos = Camera.main.ScreenToWorldPoint(Input.mousePosition);
+		// Converts the touch or click position into a position in the world Vector3 pos = Camera.main.ScreenToWorldPoint(Input.mousePosition);

-		pos.z = 0;
+		// Zeros the z-axis as I am working on a 2D game pos.z = 0;

-		gameObject.transform.position = pos;
+		// Move the GameObject to that position gameObject.transform.position = pos;
 	}
 }
 {% endhighlight %}

+Hope this is helpful
+Nilo